A flexible Python Kconfig parser

 Kconfiglib also works well with the multiprocessing module.
 No global state is kept.

-Generates the same warnings as the C implementation, plus a few extra ones.
-Also detects dependency loops and source loops.
+Generates the same warnings as the C implementation, plus additional ones.
+Also detects dependency and source loops.

 All warnings point out the location(s) in the Kconfig files where a symbol is defined, where applicable.